danfuzz/samizdat/doc/samizdat-0/library-peg.md

 automatically convert them into this form.

-When building tree parsers, the input elements are expected to be tokens per se, that is, highlets whose type tag is taken to indicate a token type.
+When building tree parsers, the input elements are expected to be tokens per se, that is, tokens whose type tag is taken to indicate a token type.

 The output of the functions named `pegMake*` are all parsing rules.
 These